 This factsheet is about Helicobacter pylori

 Helicobacter pylori (H. pylori) are bacteria, a type of germ, which lives in the sticky mucus that lines the stomach.
-About 40% of people in the UK have Helicobacter pylori in their stomach so it is very common and in the approximately eight to nine out of ten people who have it, does not cause any problems.
+About 40% of people in the UK have Helicobacter pylori in their stomach so it is very common and in the approximately 8 to 9 out of 10 people who have it, does not cause any problems.

 - Infection: Helicobacter pylori infects the lower part of the stomach (the antrum).